vishwanatha-reddy/billing-application-POS/README.md

 # Project Overview

-## Title: Movie Reviewer
+## Title: Billing Application (POS)

-Movie Reviewer is a web application built using React and Redux, where user can enter a movie and its rating witha scale of 1-10.
-The entered movies can be sorted using rating and movie names.
+Billing Application (POS) is a React-Redux web application built for Desktop first to handle billing and sales for e-commerce stores, physical stores and many more from the same category.

 Application Demo (live link): https://top-movies-rating.herokuapp.com/